 FAQ: Potlatch Punk Manifesto

-The Potlatch Punk series tends to manifest as pieces that are seemingly extroverted.
-They are statement pieces in their completion but the work of manifesting them is private and very, very quiet.
-In the script for Amanda Strong’s stop-motion short film biidaaban, my friend, the artist and performer Bracken Hanuse wrote of the character biidaaban, “though they are often alone, they are always working for their people”.
-Pushing a thread and needle and placing beads into a work is about a relationship between myself and the materials and it creates a space for contemplation.
+Pushing a thread and needle and placing beads into a work is about a relationship between myself and the materials and it creates a space that is home.
 To that, the project is not about by-piece creation for consumption.
-Instead of consumption; conversation.
+Instead of consumption; conversation, visitation.
 It is about making visible and holding up the emotions and experiences that have been important to me and celebrating them.
-This includes my grief, joy, anxiety, rage, tenderness, queerness, patience, humour, shame, hostilities, relationships, loved ones, inspirations.
+This includes my grief, joy, anxiety, rage, tenderness, queerness, transness, patience, humour, shame, hostilities, relationships, loved ones, inspirations.
 Potlatch Punk is about the reclamation of these things within the land and territories of my body and spirit.

-Potlatch Punk, both in its wearable manifestations and in its ethos is about opposition; resistance by survivance, by dedication and engagement even if your way is quiet.
+Potlatch Punk, both in its wearable manifestations and in its ethos is about opposition; resistance by survivance, by dedication and showing up, even if your way is quiet.
 It’s about the energy you feel when you’re held in the light of those who recognize you before you collide into one another at the speed of survivance.
 Or in the pit.
 Either/or, just help one another up when you’ve been knocked on your ass.

 Potlatch Punk is not about creating work to wear down the path of a runway.
-It is not about native but not for natives; it is not haute couture.
+It is not about-native-but-not-FOR-natives; it is not haute couture.
 It is thrifted jackets and scrap bins and learning from youtube beaders and obsessive embellishment; repurposing skills and materials to create works which each have their own experience and ways of relations.
-They are not finalized; they are open to reengagement.
+They are not finalized; they are open to re-engagement.
 They are not perfected.
 They can be worn and worn-out, remade, mended.

 If joy is one hundred shirts, wear them all.